 You will need to pass each step one by one.
 Step 1 verifies your basic medical knowledge.
-After Step 1, you will be able to sit an exam in Step 2 - Clinical Knowledge.
-Once you pass these tests and your clinical knowledge is verified, you can take the Step 2 Clinical Skills exam.
-To complete Step 2 Clinical Skills exam, you will need to travel to the US and pass the test in one of the designated CSEC Testing Centres.
+After Step 1, you can sit an exam in Step 2 - Clinical Knowledge.
+Once you pass these tests and verify your clinical knowledge, you can take the Step 2 Clinical Skills exam.
+To complete the Step 2 Clinical Skills exam, you must travel to the US and pass the test in one of the designated CSEC Testing Centres.

 It is similar to the UKMLA exam in the UK, but with some differences.

 Also, if you intend to take USMLE outside the US, then make sure that your medical university is listed on the World Directory of Medical Schools.
 At Medlink students, all medical schools we work with are listed there.

 Step 1 aims to ensure that you understand the basic scientific principles and can apply them.
 Besides ensuring that you can safely and competently practice medicine, the test also assesses your life-long learning potential, which is necessary for any doctor.

 All this might sound complicated, but remember, the test is meant for 2nd-year students.
 It assesses your understanding of anatomy, biochemistry, behavioural sciences, microbiology, immunology, pathology, pharmacology and physiology.
 Additional topics such as nutrition, genetics and ageing are also covered.